Door dents

 Stay away from shopping cart return areas

 Another thing to watch out for at mall parking lots is the dreaded runaway shopping cart.
 Now, most people have functioning brains and are able to safely return their cart to the dedicated area.
-Unfortunately a very select few let their laziness get in the way and choose to give the cart a push in the general direction and call it good enough.

 Park on the passenger side of another car